boundless-xyz/boundless/docs/src/prover-manual/bento/performance.md

 Alternatively you can modify your `scripts/boundless_service.sh` to remove `--profile broker`.

-## Define test harness
+## Defining a test harness

-If you have an example real-world workload that serves as the optimal benchmark for further performance tuning.
-The following command enables you to proof a RISC Zero ELF binary guest utilizing Bento:
+It is preferable to benchmark using an example of your actual workload.
+Using a representative workload will provide more accurate turn around times, and validate your ELF and inputs file for the proofs you plan to generate.
+To try a realistic example:

 ```bash
 RUST_LOG=info cargo run --bin bento_cli -- -f /path/to/elf -i /path/to/input`